aditya123473892/wagtail/The-Zen-of-Wagtail.md

 ## A CMS should get information out of an editor's head and into a database, as efficiently and directly as possible.

+Keeping design concerns out of page content has numerous advantages.
+It ensures that the design remains consistent across the whole site, not subject to the whims of editors from one day to the next.
+It allows you to make full use of the informational content of the pages - for example, if your pages are about events, then having a dedicated "Event" page type with data fields for the event date and location will let you present the events in a calendar view or filtered listing, which wouldn't be possible if those were just implemented as different styles of heading on a generic page.
+Finally, if you redesign the site at some point in the future, or move it to a different platform entirely, you can be confident that the site content will work in its new setting, and not be reliant on being formatted a particular way.

 ## The best user interface for a programmer is usually a programming language.

 A common sight in content management systems is a point-and-click interface to let you define the data model that makes up a page: